 Permanent heaters come in two types: tall units and wall mountable versions.

 The tall heaters are often used in outdoor locations like a patio.
-The wall mounted heaters are for indoor use, and they’re a great option if you want a fixed heating source inside your house.
+The wall mounted heaters are for indoor use a great option if you want a fixed heating source inside your house.

 Most permanent propane heaters use 20 lb. or larger propane tank.

 For the tall outdoor heaters, the tank is usually stored in the base of the unit.